 In this case, the owner of the ship approached its marine insurance company.
 It agreed to consider it under the perils of the sea.
 The insurer held that the incursion of the seawater through the ventilators came under the definition of the perils of the sea.
 In fact, the damages which happened due to the ventilator occurred due to action to prevent the perils of the sea from damaging the goods.
 In fact, it was a loss that happened due to the perils of the sea, and therefore, the insurer settled the claim accordingly.

-Securenow is an experienced intermediary that can help understand the “perils of the sea” in a marine insurance policy.
+Securenow is an experienced intermediary that can help understand the “perils of the sea” in a marine insurance policy and help you choose the right policy which fulfils your requirements.